-In this section we report the Kauffman School impact estimates in effect size units, both for the main analysis sample and separately for the district and charter comparison group.
-We then compare the Kauffman School's science and EOC impacts to those from studies of KIPP middle and high schools (having included the KIPP comparisons for math and ELA impacts in the main text).
-Finally, we provide additional details about the conversion of effect size estimates to years of additional learning growth.
+In this section, we first report the Kauffman School impact estimates in effect size units, both for the main analysis sample and separately for the district and charter comparison group.
+We then compare the Kauffman School's science and EOC impacts to those from studies of KIPP middle and high schools.
+Next, we provide additional details about the conversion of effect size estimates to years of additional learning growth.
+Finally, we display the 2017-18 attendance and suspension impact separately for each grade level.